Resolution Playbooks

 Diagnose

-Run real commands and collect endpoint state.
+Run real commands and collect device state.

 Act

-Use allow-listed remediation actions only.
+Use allow-listed fixes only.

 Gate